Oskar Smartt: Essendon

 Having impressed the club's recruitment team with his performances in the VFL, Smartt was drafted by in the 2025 mid-season rookie draft.
 Smartt continued to play in the VFL for Essendon until he was called up to make his senior debut in the AFL in round 18 against at the Melbourne Cricket Ground.
 From his debut, Smartt played four consecutive senior matches, before losing his place in the team and being delisted at the end of the season.
+Following his delisting, Smart signed with WAFL club East Fremantle.